scaleway/terraform-provider-scaleway/docs/resources/k8s_cluster.md

     - `token` - The token to connect to the Kubernetes API server.
 - `status` - The status of the Kubernetes cluster.
 - `upgrade_available` - Set to `true` if a newer Kubernetes version is available.
+- `organization_id` - The ID of the organization the cluster is associated with.

 ## Import